boldbi/bold-bi-docs/docs/embedded-bi/working-with-data-source/data-connectors/aws-opensearch.md

 ---
 layout: post
-title: How to create a AWS OpenSearch data source | Bold BI Docs
+title: AWS OpenSearch data source for Embedded BI  | Bold BI Docs
 description: Learn how to create and connect AWS OpenSearch data source in the dashboard widget for your Amazon OpenSearch data using SQL live query in Bold BI application.
 canonical: "/embedded-bi/working-with-data-source/data-connectors/aws-opensearch/"
 platform: bold-bi